 - Junior and senior majors (and graduate students) playing half or full recitals during a semester will not take a regular jury during that semester.
 Exceptions may be made by teacher request.
-You may be required to perform an independent piece at jury time, so check with your teacher.
+You may be required to perform an independent piece at jury time, so check with your teacher and see below.

 Repertoire Report for Jury (Jury Sheet):